 There are many symptoms that you might expect in perimenopause because it is associated with changes in your menstrual cycle, However, many women are caught off guard and even surprised by many of the symptoms that women in perimenopause can experience.

-There are many symptoms women in perimenopause can experience - 34 symptoms to be exact.
-Here is the rundown of all the symptoms that are related to perimenopause: (Don’t worry - they are categorized!)
+Women in perimenopause can experience 34 perimenopause symptoms to be exact.
+Here is the rundown of all the symptoms that are related to perimenopause: (Don’t worry – they are categorized!)

 Most Common Perimenopause Symptoms